 The Professional Certificate in Art and the Creative Process offers concentrated study in studio arts and the creative process.
 Regardless of profession or lifestyle, you will benefit from the essential practice and preparation needed to express yourself artistically.
-You may choose from a variety of art courses to develop basic artistic techniques, while improving their abilities to observe, to find innovative solutions, and to express individual creativity.
+You may choose from a variety of art courses to develop your basic artistic techniques while improving your abilities to observe, find innovative solutions, and express your individual creativity.
 The certificate program focuses on both the creative process and the artistic product (a portfolio of finished artwork).
-Students also develop confidence with experimentation and self-expression.
+You will also develop confidence with experimentation and self-expression.
 There will be a $95 fee upon acceptance into the program.

 There will be a $95 fee upon acceptance into the program